HeckingGoose/Lazy-Launderette/README.md

 A game that was originally created as part of the 2024 Global Game Jam.

 The game can be found on [itch.io](https://heckinggoose.itch.io/lazy-launderette), with more information about it available on [my personal website](https://heckinggoose.github.io/Games/LazyLaunderette/index.html).

+This branch contains the closest source files that I had locally to the jam version of the game, which can be downloaded from [itch.io](https://heckinggoose.itch.io/lazy-launderette) titled as 'Jam-Release'.